bertrandmc/til/aws/developer-associate-notes.md

 **Large Messages**
 For large message, from 256KB to 2GB, use S3 to store the message and use AWS SQS Extend Client library for Java to manage them.

+**Encryption**
+You can enable encrypted messages in both Standard and FIFO queues using a key provided by AWS KMS.
+To enable SSE for a queue, you can use the AWS-managed customer master key (CMK) for Amazon SQS or a custom CMK.
+To enable SSE for a new or existing queue using the Amazon SQS API, specify the customer master key (CMK) ID: the alias, alias ARN, key ID, or key ARN of the an AWS-managed CMK or a custom CMK by setting the KmsMasterKeyId attribute of the CreateQueue or SetQueueAttributes action.
+To send messages to an encrypted queue, the producer must have the kms:GenerateDataKey and kms:Decrypt permissions for the CMK.
+To receive messages from an encrypted queue, the consumer must have the kms:Decrypt permission for any CMK that is used to encrypt the messages in the specified queue.

 ## Kinesis

 Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.